elsiklab/multivariantviewer/README.md

 ### Tracktype

-* MultiVariantViewer/View/Track/Grid - displays all genotypes
+* MultiVariantViewer/View/Track/Grid - displays all genotypes for features
-* MultiVariantViewer/View/Track/Features - displays variants as normal features
 * MultiVariantViewer/View/Track/LDTrack - displays ld triangle on the genome browser
-* MultiVariantViewer/View/Track/Matrix - displays variant grid on the genome browser
+* MultiVariantViewer/View/Track/Matrix - displays all genotypes for features in matrix form

 ### Style options